 1. Main facts and figures

-- in every year from 2003 to 2017, households in the White ethnic group were less likely to be in fuel poverty than those from the Other ethnic group (made up of all other ethnic groups combined)
+- in every period covered by this data, White households were less likely to be in fuel poverty than those from all other ethnic groups combined

 - White – White ethnic groups (including White British and White ethnic minorities)